nsol-nmsu/nest/README.txt

 reason: NS3 doesn't not have a representation for hub/switches, currently
         using bridges.
 Routing bridge to bridge causes broadcast storm.

-- IPv4 error when setting wireless network with other networks, temporary fix by changing /32 mask to /24
+- IPv4 routing error when setting wireless nodes with submask of all ones
-reason: known NS3 bug with routing protocol not yet configured for it.
+reason: current implemetation assumes nodes are in a network, mask of /32 means
-        Other possible solution, setting routing individually (not explored)
+        unique address, not belonging in a network

 - Currently has no automated application settings enabled.
 reason: TO-DO